w3c/wai-arrm/content/index.md

 lang: en                   # Change "en" to the translated-language shortcode
 last_updated: 2026-06-05   # Keep the date of the English version
 doc-note-type: draft
-doc-note-message-md: This is an in-progress draft.
-We welcome your comments via GitHub or email from the links below under [Help improve this page](#helpimprove).
-You are also welcome to join the [ARRM Community Group](https://www.w3.org/community/arrm/) to contribute.

 # translators:        # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 # - name: "Jan Doe"   # Replace Jan Doe with translator name